-HOW TO CHANGE NEGATIVE THOUGHT PATTERNS
+HOW TO CHANGE NEGATIVE THOUGHT PATTERNS for good

 Imagine you are walking on a path in a forest of trees and bushes.
 As you are walking along, you come to a fork in the path.
 One of the ways forward looks much easier to take; the path is visible on the ground, the bushes are pushed back, it is a clearing.